Lautarocuello98/Lautarocuello98/README.md

 - *Automate the Boring Stuff with Python*
 - *Python Crash Course* (in progress)

-Strong foundation in programming logic, algorithms, and practical Python development.
+Strong foundation in programming fundamentals, algorithms, and practical Python development.

 ---